criblio/helm-charts/helm-chart-sources/logstream-leader/README.md

 ![Deployment Diagram](images/k8s-logstream-leader.svg)

-Of special note is the fact that two load balanced services are created – the main one (named after the Helm release), which is intended as the primary service interface for users; and the "internal" one (named `<helm-release>-internal`), which is intended for the workergroup-to-leader communication.
+Of special note is the fact that two load-balanced services are created – the main one (named after the Helm release), which is intended as the primary service interface for users; and the "internal" one (named `<helm-release>-internal`), which is intended for the workergroup-to-leader communication.

 # <span id="pre-reqs"> Prerequisites </span>